mautic/developer-documentation-new/docs/design/utilities.rst

 Introduction
 ------------

-Mautic offers a set of CSS utility classes designed to facilitate efficient implementation of flexible layouts using CSS Flexbox.
+Mautic offers a set of CSS utility classes designed to facilitate efficient implementation of flexible layouts using CSS flexbox.
 These utilities provide a systematic approach to constructing responsive and dynamic new areas for its user interface, enabling you to rapidly prototype and build complex layouts while minimizing custom CSS.

-The utility classes seek to encompass a great spectrum of Flexbox properties, including:
+The utility classes seek to encompass a great spectrum of glexbox properties, including:

 - Display settings
 - Flex direction